 During the period from December 31, 1998 through June 30, 2000, we have more than quadrupled our net ownership interests in power generation facilities, expanding from 3,300 MW of net ownership interests in power generation facilities to approximately 13,637 MW of net ownership interests.
 During the rest of this year, if we complete the pending Conectiv and Flinders acquisitions, we will increase our net ownership interests in power generation facilities by an additional 2,635 MW of generating capacity.
-The prices we paid in these acquisitions were based on our assumptions as to the economics of operating the acquired facilities and the prices at which we would be able to sell energy, capacity and other products from them.
+The prices we paid in these acquisitions were based on our assumptions as to the economics of from them.
 If any of the assumptions as to a given facility prove to be materially inaccurate, it could have a significant impact on the financial performance of that facility and possibly on our entire company.
 In connection with these acquisitions, we have hired and will hire a substantial number of new employees.
 We may not be able to successfully integrate all of the newly hired employees, or profitably integrate, operate, maintain and manage our newly acquired power generation facilities in a competitive environment.
 In addition, operational issues may arise as a result of a lack of integration or our lack of familiarity with issues specific to a particular facility.